 I'm so very excited to be featuring a very special wedding pro in today's Vendor Love series post!
-Kate of Kate & Company Events is an event planner and designer based in Westchester County, New York.
+Kate of Kate & Co.
+Events is an event planner and designer based in Westchester County, New York.
 Not only is she SUPER sweet and so much fun to work with, but she's incredibly talented!
-I had the pleasure of working with her on a recent engagement session, and was blown away by the smallest of details which she thought of and brought to life.
-Kate focuses her attention to multiple types of events, including weddings, anniversary and birthday parties, and more.
+I had the pleasure of working with her on a recent engagement session and was blown away by the smallest of details which she thought of and brought to life.
+Kate focuses her attention on multiple types of events, including weddings, anniversary and birthday parties, and more.
 I can guarantee that she'll have you laughing and smiling within minutes of meeting her!
 Without further adieu, I'm happy to introduce you all to Kate!

 1. What do you enjoy most about being an event planner & designer?

 "There are so very very many things that I love about being a planner and designer!
 It would be unfair to choose just one, so I'll give you my top tier favorites:

 A. I believe we were created for relationships, so what better way to cultivate meaningful relationships than at an intentional, personal and beautiful event?